pytorch/tutorials/intermediate_source/ddp_tutorial.rst

 Basic Use Case
 --------------

-To create DDP modules, first set up process groups properly.
+To create a DDP module, you must first set up process groups properly.
 More details can be found in
 `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`__.